Aleksandr Boroda: Social positions

-In January 2015, Rabbi Boroda condemned the vandals who desecrated the Memorial Mosque on Poklonnaya Hill, and called for friendly relations between representatives of various nations and religions.
+In January 2015, Rabbi Boroda condemned the vandals who desecrated the Memorial Mosque on Poklonnaya Hill, and called for friendly relations between representatives of various peoples and religions.

-In January 2017, Boroda condemned anti-Semitic the words of Deputy Chairman of the State Duma, Pyotr Tolstoy, who, commenting on the protests against the transfer of Saint Isaac's Cathedral to the Russian Orthodox Church, stated that the protests were being carried out by "the descendants of those who destroyed Orthodox churches" who "jumped out from behind the Pale of Settlement".
-He called on the leadership of the lower house of parliament and the United Russia party to give them a proper assessment.
+In January 2017, Boroda condemned anti-Semitic the words of the State Duma Vice Speaker, Pyotr Tolstoy, who, commenting on the protests against the transfer of Saint Isaac's Cathedral to the Russian Orthodox Church, stated that the protests were being carried out by "the descendants of those who destroyed Orthodox churches" who "jumped out from behind the Pale of Settlement".
+He called on the leadership of the State Duma and the United Russia party to give them a proper assessment.
 Commenting on Tolstoy's statements, Boroda noted that his words "are an old and false, like all similar stories, anti-Semitic myth, and its falsity is obvious to any more or less educated person."
 Boroda emphasized that the bulk of those who destroyed churches were locals, "the same workers and peasants, and not the mythical "those who jumped out from behind the Pale of Settlement with revolvers".

 In January 2020, he condemned the glorification of Nazi criminals in Ukraine, Poland and the Baltic states, stating "what is happening in modern Ukraine, Poland, the Baltic countries regarding the glorification of criminals, the hushing up of the truth is unacceptable and criminal".

-In September 2020, during the protests in Belarus, Boroda called on president Alexander Lukashenko not to lose touch with the people, to be more open to all sectors of society, and also wished Lukashenko not to walk around with a machine gun, but to communicate more with the Belarusian people.
+In September 2020, during the protests in Belarus, Boroda called on Belarusian president Alexander Lukashenko not to lose touch with the people, to be more open to all sectors of society, and also wished Lukashenko not to walk around with a machine gun, but to communicate more with the Belarusian people.

-In May 2021, he criticized and condemned the statements of State Duma deputies Vladimir Zhirinovsky and Vyacheslav Lysakov, stating "the words of Zhirinovsky and Lysakov are not just xenophobic attacks, but tools with which some politicians broadcast an invented image of a hostile and negative reality in Russian society".
-Earlier in his speech, Zhirinovsky accused Jews of inciting anti-Semitism, and deputy Lysakov in his Telegram channel spoke unflatteringly about the singer Manizha, emphasizing her nationality.
+In May 2021, he criticized and condemned the statements of the State Duma deputies Vladimir Zhirinovsky and Vyacheslav Lysakov, stating "the words of Zhirinovsky and Lysakov are not just xenophobic attacks, but tools with which some politicians broadcast an invented image of a hostile and negative reality in Russian society".
+Earlier in his speech, Zhirinovsky accused Jews of inciting anti-Semitism, and Lysakov spoke unflatteringly about the singer Manizha, emphasizing her ethnicity.